-Oak Hill Terrace is a Laureate Group community for senior living in Waukesha, Wisconsin.
+Oak Hill Terrace is a Laureate Group senior community in Waukesha, Wisconsin.
 You’ll feel like you’re part of a friendly neighborhood when you walk into Oak Hill Terrace.
 With easy access to the Fox River Sanctuary and the Glacial Drumlin Trail, we’re a close-knit community woven into the fabric of the surrounding Waukesha area.

 Look beyond the real estate to find the true heart of our community.
 Seniors thrive at Oak Hill Terrace, because ensuring their good health and helping them stay active is part of our mission.

-Eating at Oak Hill Terrace is like dining out!
-Our chefs take pride in planning a menu with a senior’s health in mind while delivering variety and great flavor.
-At Oak Hill Terrace, seniors enjoy daily nutritious meals made from scratch with fresh ingredients.
-Our restaurant-style dining is an inviting environment for people to enjoy tasty food while socializing with friends and neighbors.
+Healthy heart, happy taste buds!
+Our chefs take pride in planning a menu with a senior’s health in mind, while delivering variety and great flavor.
+Seniors enjoy daily nutritious meals made from scratch with fresh ingredients.
+During meal gatherings in our socially-distanced dining rooms, Oak Hill Terrace offers an inviting environment for people to enjoy tasty food while socializing with friends and neighbors.

 He is a fellow in the Wisconsin Geriatric Education Center, an author of books and articles on aging, and has presented at conferences across the U.S. He finds the family-owned Laureate Group to have the right approach: “When you live or work at a Laureate Group Community, you feel like you are part of a family.
 It is a philosophy, consistent with my own, to care for people as though you have known them all your life.”

 © 2020 Copyright Laureate Group.
 All rights reserved